vehicle-lang/vehicle/docs/verifying.rst

     Location of the executable for the verifier.
 If not provided, then Vehicle will search for the name of the executable in the ``PATH`` environment variable.

+.. option:: --verifier-args, -l

+    Allows extra arguments to be passed directly to the verifier.

 .. option:: --cache, -c